 What to Plant

-If you’re ready to add some fresh life to the green areas around your playground, here are some terrific options for planting this spring:
+If you’re ready to add some fresh life to the green areas around your preschool playground equipment, here are some terrific options for planting this spring:

 Shade Trees: Trees offer not only health-boosting oxygen, but also the shade that becomes so important during our hot Texas summers.
 Think about adding some different varieties of oaks or elms to add color and variety to your landscape.